 (e) Signing a blank, undated or predated prescription form.

-(f) Gross malpractice, repeated malpractice or any malpractice resulting in the death of a patient.
+(f) Committing gross malpractice, repeated malpractice or any malpractice resulting in the death of a patient.

 (g) Representing that a manifestly incurable disease or infirmity can be permanently cured or that a disease, ailment or infirmity can be cured by a secret method, procedure, treatment, medicine or device, if this is not true.